ryanhell/iTunes-Drupal/README.md

 on itunes, via Vimeo

 Where Else
 On a Drupal 6.x site.
 So inside a banner.
-2 main in te left 2/3's of banner, 3 along right 1/3's.
+Primary/main inside the left 2/3's of banner, 3 along right 1/3's.
 SEE WIREFRAMES